HR 8799: Planetary system

-The outer planet orbits inside a dusty disk like the Solar Kuiper belt.
+HR 8799 b orbits inside a dusty disk like the Solar Kuiper belt.
 It is one of the most massive disks known around any star within 300 light years of Earth, and there is room in the inner system for terrestrial planets.
 There is an additional debris disk just inside the orbit of the innermost planet.

 The orbital radii of planets e, d, c, and b are 2–3 times those of Jupiter, Saturn, Uranus, and Neptune's orbits, respectively.
-Because of the inverse square law relating radiation intensity to distance from the source, comparable radiation intensities are present at distances √4.9 ≈ 2.2 times farther from HR 8799 than from the Sun, the upshot being that corresponding planets in the solar and HR 8799 systems receive similar amounts of stellar radiation.
+Because of the inverse square law relating radiation intensity to distance from the source, comparable radiation intensities are present at distances √4.9 ≈ 2.2 times farther from HR 8799 than from the Sun, it serendipitously turns out that corresponding planets in the solar and HR 8799 systems receive similar amounts of stellar radiation.

-These objects are near the upper mass limit for classification as planets; if they exceeded 13 Jupiter masses, they would be capable of deuterium fusion in their interiors and thus qualify as brown dwarfs under the definition of these terms used by the IAU's Working Group on Extrasolar Planets.
+These objects are near the upper mass limit for classification as planets; if they exceeded 13 Jupiter masses, they would be capable of (but not guaranteed to exhibit) deuterium fusion in their interiors and thus qualify as brown dwarfs under the definition of these terms used by the IAU's Working Group on Extrasolar Planets.
 If the mass estimates are correct, the HR 8799 system is the first multiple-planet extrasolar system to be directly imaged.
 The orbital motion of the planets is in an anticlockwise direction and was confirmed via multiple observations dating back to 1998.
 The system is more likely to be stable if the planets e, d, and c are in a 4:2:1 resonance, which would imply that the orbit of the planet d has an eccentricity exceeding 0.04 in order to match the observational constraints.
 Planetary systems with the best-fit masses from evolutionary models would be stable if the outer three planets are in a 1:2:4 orbital resonance (similar to the Laplace resonance between Jupiter's inner three Galilean satellites: Io, Europa, and Ganymede as well as three of the planets in the Gliese 876 system).
 However, it is disputed if planet b is in resonance with the other 3 planets.
 According to dynamical simulations, the HR 8799 planetary system may be even an extrasolar system with multiple resonance 1:2:4:8.
-The 4 young planets are still glowing red hot from the heat of their formation, and are larger than Jupiter and over time they will cool and shrink to the sizes of 0.8–1.0 Jupiter radii.
+The 4 young planets are still glowing red hot from the heat of their formation and are larger than Jupiter; over time they will cool and shrink to sizes of 0.8–1.0 Jupiter radii.